Create a simple customer journey with email messaging

 To create a customer journey that executes a one-time email blast:

-Go to Marketing > Marketing Execution > Customer Journeys.
+Go to Outbound marketing > Marketing Execution > Customer Journeys.
 This takes you to a list of existing customer journeys.
 Select New on the command bar.

 The New Customer Journey page opens with the Select a Customer Journey Template dialog box shown.
 Each template provides a starting point for designing a particular type of customer journey.
 The template dialog box provides tools for searching, browsing, and previewing your template collection.
 Select Skip to start creating the journey from scratch.

 Now you are looking at the customer journey designer.
 Here, you will assemble a pipeline that defines each step of the journey.
 Like all journeys, this one starts with the participants, who in this case are the people you specify as part of a market segment.

 Select Set audience (or, alternatively, select +).
 The Audience properties pane will appear on the right side of the page.
 Leave the default settings there (for example, Segment selected as the audience source type).
 Select the segment that you want to target with your campaign in the segment lookup field.

 After you select a segment, the first tile populates with the segment name and the Audience pane displays the segment properties.